 Mistake #5: Completely Writing Off Northern Ireland

-The “Republic of Ireland” is the place that most people travel, but Northern Ireland is so worth the trip.
+The “Republic of Ireland” is the place where most people travel, but Northern Ireland is so worth the trip.

 Maybe they think there isn’t much to do.
 Or maybe they just aren’t all that familiar with Northern Ireland to even put it on the map when planning a trip to Ireland.

 It is easy to visit and Belfast is just 2 hours from Dublin.
 The country is 100% SAFE to visit and the natural scenery is unparalleled.

 There are sea cliffs and enchanting forests and rolling hills and bustling cities and towns.
-Maybe you have heard of a little show called “Game Of Thrones.”
+Maybe you have heard of a little show called Game Of Thrones.

 We even put together this Game Of Thrones Ireland Itinerary to show you the best of the filming spots and activities.

 Visiting Northern Ireland is a fun way to technically visit two countries on one trip [UK and Ireland] and as soon as you cross the border you will see the British flag fly and the dialect change.

-We think a huge mistake people make when planning a trip to Ireland is writing off Northern Ireland from the itinerary and we just wanted to shed a little awareness so you can make an informed decision!
+We think a huge mistake people make when planning a trip to Ireland is writing off Northern Ireland from the itinerary, and we just wanted to shed a little awareness so you can make an informed decision!

 Mistake #6: Prioritizing The Ring Of Kerry

-After four trips to Ireland, we FINALLY decided to drive the Ring Of Kerry drive and we are here to tell you that it was a total waste of time.
+After four trips to Ireland, we FINALLY decided to drive the Ring Of Kerry, and we are here to tell you that it was a total waste of time.

 A huge mistake people make when planning a trip to Ireland is putting too much focus on driving the Ring Of Kerry.
 You heard it here first!
 Skip the Ring Of Kerry.

 And you even have to PAY to see attractions such as the Kerry Cliffs.
-It was just….unimpressive and we think you should skip it.
+It was just…unimpressive, and we think you should skip it.

 If you are in southern Ireland [near the Ring of Kerry area] we HIGHLY recommend the Dingle Peninsula.

 We cannot suggest visiting Dingle enough.
 It is everything the Ring Of Kerry should be and more.
 Epic views, Star Wars filming locations, little cottages, cute small towns, and not many massive tour coaches.

 Skip the Ring Of Kerry and spend that time on Dingle instead.
 You can check out this list of 10 Things To Do In Dingle Ireland too!

-If you aren’t going to Southern Ireland, DO NOT WORRY there are so many other scenic drives other than Ring Of Kerry and Dingle.
+If you aren’t going to Southern Ireland, DO NOT WORRY.
+There are so many other scenic drives other than Ring Of Kerry and Dingle.